 Today’s famous photograph gives us some insight in the development of human fetus inside the womb.
 This photograph was published on the cover page of April 30, 1965 edition of the Life magazine.
 The magazine had published 16 photographs of the beginning of human life on 16 pages.

 These photographs were shot by a Swedish scientist named Lennart Nilsson.
 He had began to experiments with photographing blood vessels and body cavities in early 1960s.
 But Nilsson shot to international fame after he managed to capture in vivo images of human fetus development.
 In vivo means that the images were captured in natural existence of the embryo.
-These images were among the very first clear images of how human fetus develops into a baby.
+These images were among the very first clear images of how a human fetus develops into a baby.

 Do you know that Voyager 1 is the farthest man-made object from Earth?
 Voyager 1 is on the course of exiting our solar system.